iiasa/ODPSCP/README.md

 studies.
 The abbrevation stands for *O*verview and *D*esign *P*rotocol
 for *S*ystematic *C*onservation *P*lanning, but can equally be
-understood as abbreviations for its individual elements (Overview, Design, Specification, Contextualization, Planning).
+understood as abbreviations for its individual elements (Overview, Design, Specification, Context, Planning).
 The protocol follows other reporting framework such [ODMAP](https://onlinelibrary.wiley.com/doi/10.1111/ecog.04960) or [ODD](https://www.jasss.org/23/2/7.html).